 Governance

-Each P&A system—whether public or private—is led by a governing entity that provides it with effective, independent, and ethical leadership.
-The Board considers these standards, those it develops internally and its fiduciary responsibilities to ensure the accountability and stability of the P&A. The Board protects the P&A from arbitrary influences that are in conflict with its mission or that interfere with its responsibility to represent client concerns.
-The Board of Directors bears the ultimate responsibility to set the stage for a well-run organization, ensure the P&A’s efforts are mission driven, thinks strategically about the P&A’s future, and makes certain the P&A achieves its desired outcomes for its state’s individuals with disabilities.
+Each P&A system—whether public or private—is led by a governing entity that provides equitable, effective, independent, and ethical leadership.
+The P&A board considers these Standards, along with those it develops internally, and its fiduciary responsibilities to ensure the accountability and stability of the P&A. The board protects the P&A from arbitrary or inappropriate influences that conflict with its mission or that interfere with its responsibility to represent client concerns.
+The board bears the ultimate responsibility to provide the foundation for a well-run organization, ensure the P&A’s efforts are mission and community driven, think strategically about the P&A’s future, and make certain the P&A achieves desired outcomes for individuals with disabilities within its state or territory.

-Board members are given necessary supports, including staff assistance, payment for related expenses, relevant materials and information, orientation, and training to facilitate full participation.
+Board members receive necessary supports, including staff assistance, reasonable accommodations, payment for related expenses, relevant materials and information, orientation, and training to facilitate their full and informed participation.

-The following standards of Governance apply to both public and private P&A systems.
+The following Governance Standards apply to public and private P&A systems:

-Members of the Governing Board are aligned with the mission, vision, and values of the P&A, and they work on behalf of its best interest including following the duty of loyalty to the organization in their role as members of the Governing Board.
+Members of the governing board are aligned with the mission, vision, and values of the P&A, and work on behalf of its interests, including by following their fiduciary duties of loyalty, obedience, and care.

-Members of the board develop and regularly evaluate the mission and vision of the P&A, and ensure that they align with the needs of the people served by the P&A.
+Members of the board develop and regularly evaluate the mission and vision of the P&A to ensure alignment with the needs of the people served by the P&A and the disability community at large, with a specific focus on individuals experiencing the greatest degree of discrimination or marginalization.

-The Governing Board uses the mission, vision, and values of the P&A System to guide its work and the work of the P&A.
+The governing board uses the mission, vision, and values of the P&A system to guide its work and the work of the P&A.

-The mission, values and principles are consistent with federal mandates and overall P&A values and principles as presented in these standards.
+The mission, vision, and values are consistent with federal mandates and overarching P&A values and principles as presented in these Standards.

+The board is committed to addressing the root causes of individual and systemic discrimination, challenging institutional bias, and promoting rights enforcement, independence, and inclusion for people with disabilities to create a more equitable society.

-The Governing Board ensures that the P&A demonstrates compliance with applicable federal and state laws for P&As and non-profit organizations.
+The governing board ensures that the P&A demonstrates compliance with applicable federal and state laws for P&As and non-profit organizations.

-The Board of Directors has adopted, and regularly reviews, bylaws and other governance documents that define board member responsibility and activity.
+The governing board adopts, and regularly reviews, bylaws and other governance documents that define board member responsibility and activity.

-The Board of Directors is composed of members who share a commitment to the protection of the rights of all people eligible for services as defined by the organization’s mission, and has the skills and abilities needed to carry out the mission.
+The governing board is composed of members who share a commitment to advance and defend the rights of all people eligible for P&A services as defined by the organization’s mission, and has the skills and abilities needed to carry out its roles and responsibilities.

-The board is inclusive of the diverse cultural, ethnic, racial, and disability diversity in its state.
+The board represents the diverse cultural, ethnic, racial, and disability diversity in its state and is connected to the BIPOC, LGBTQIA2+ and other highly impacted and significantly marginalized communities.

 The board membership satisfies the requirements of relevant funding sources.

-The Governing Board understands its roles and responsibilities as specified in governance documents.
+The governing board understands its roles and responsibilities as specified in governance documents, and it:

-It determines the organization’s mission and purpose.
+Determines the organization’s mission and purpose

-The governing board selects, supports, and annually evaluates the chief executive’s performance, and takes corrective action when the performance is found to be unsatisfactory.
+Selects, supports, and annually evaluates the chief executive’s performance, and takes corrective action when the performance is found to be unsatisfactory

-It takes all steps necessary to ensure compliance with federal regulations governing P&As and state or federal regulations governing non-profit organizations where applicable.
+Takes all steps necessary to ensure compliance with federal regulations governing P&As, and state or federal regulations governing non-profit organizations where applicable

-It provides proper financial oversight and ensures legal and ethical accountability.
+Provides proper financial and programmatic oversight, and ensures legal and ethical accountability

-It ensures there are adequate financial and human resources available to adequately work toward achieving the mission.
+Ensures sufficient financial and human resources are available to adequately work toward achieving the mission

-It determines and strengthens the organization’s programs and services and ensures effective organizational planning including both priority setting and strategic planning.
+Determines and strengthens the organization’s programs and services and ensures effective organizational planning, including priority setting and strategic planning

-It develops and approves policies to ensure compliance with state and federal laws and regulations.

-It ensures that there is adequate guidance for the management and oversight of the organization.

-It ensures that the P&A has the capacity to perform the core functions of a P&A as described in the NDRN membership agreement.
+Ensures the P&A has the capacity to perform the core functions of a P&A as described in the NDRN membership agreement